chrivand/amp-mssp-events-to-snow/README.md

 4. Click on **IMPORT**.
 You might receive an error that information is missing.

-5. Click on **UPDATE** and fill in the CTR (SecureX threat response) keys.
+5. Click on **UPDATE** and fill in the CTR (SecureX threat response) and ServiceNow information.
 These are not stored as plain text, as they are stored as "secure strings" in SecureX.

 > **Note:** To obtain the threat response API keys, create one here: https://securex.us.security.cisco.com/settings/apiClients.
 Please change the _.us._ in the url to _.eu._ or _.apjc._ respectively for the European or Asian instances.
 If you are using the EU or APJC instance, you will also need to change the target of the `CTRGenerateAccessToken` and `CTR Create Incident` activities in the workflow.
 You do this by clicking on the activity and scrolling to the `target` section.
 The SecureX Threat Response `client_id` is the target username, and the `client_secret` is the password. **Make sure to do this for all related CTR/Threat Response targets!**

+> **Note:** In the **Service Now - Create Incident** activity you will need to make some updates.
+You will need to create **ServiceNow basic auth credentials** and fill those in as account keys for the ServiceNow target.
+Also, you will need to change the target to domain of your ServiceNow instance.
+Lastly, you need to set the `SERVICE NOW USER ID`.
+This is the `user_id` of the user that is creating the incidents in ServiceNow.

 6. It is important to consider which events are deemed important for your MSSP offering.
 A recommendation is to use all events which require human investigation from your SOC.
 You can find all `event_types` in the [AMP API docs](https://api-docs.amp.cisco.com/api_actions/details?api_action=GET+%2Fv1%2Fevent_types&api_host=api.amp.cisco.com&api_resource=Event+Type&api_version=v1).
 You will need to change the **Get recent High Priority events from AMP** action by changing the event types in the **RELATIVE URL**.
 Below is an example of all event_types which you might want to include.
 This is set as default in the current workflow: